meshula/tinyusd/Readme.md

 **Tiny USD**

 This isn't a tiny re-implementation of USD.
-This is a tutorial on creating the smallest possible viable USD program from scratch on Windows.
+This is a tutorial on creating the smallest possible viable USD program, using C++, from scratch on macOS.

-It skips building Hydra, as that introduces significant complexity to the build process.
+It skips building Hydra and the Python bindings, as that introduces significant complexity to the build process.

 Prerequisites
 -------------

 - git
 - cmake 3.11 or greater installed for the command line
-- Visual Studio 2017
+- Xcode command line tools

 Building
 --------